- Family: Cichlid

 As your Oscar matures, you will likely feed it once or twice a day.
 You can feed it more often when it’s young if you want to see it grow quickly.

-Cichlid food come in various sizes to match the maturity level or your fish.
+Cichlid food comes in various sizes to match the maturity level of your fish.
 Obviously, start with the smallest size and move up as your fish grows.
 The more live food you add to their diet, the faster they will grow.